 NEPSI was funded by the EU and its good practice and guidance on managing RCS exposure are freely available.
 They give companies clear and easy to implement steps to protect the health of their employees.
 This includes practical advice on reducing the amount of RCS dust produced and enhancing effective ventilation in industrial workplaces.

 The NEPSI measures have already been implemented across sectors and are extremely effective, so much so, that a newly updated EU Directive ‘on the protection of workers from the risks related to exposure to carcinogens or mutagens at work’ (2017/2398/EC) names NEPSI good practices as a benchmark of “valuable and necessary instruments to complement regulatory measures and in particular to support the effective implementation of limit values…” Another amendment of the Directive (2019/130/EC) encourages social partners to conclude agreements like the NEPSI Agreement to complement regulatory measures, and requests that the list of such agreements should be published on the European Agency for Safety and Health at Work (EU-OSHA) website.
-The sectors involved are committed to ensuring that this remains the case.
+The sectors involved in NEPSI are committed to ensuring that their good practices continuously support the legislation.